 DOCKSIDE JOURNAL ENTRY / September 6, 2018

-Planes, Trains, and Automobiles – and Pedicabs: How to get around in Portland
+Planes, Trains, and Automobiles – and Pedicabs, the best way to travel in Portland

 The tales of traffic woes in Portland are true.
 But don’t let that keep you from visiting this wonderful city.